Search Contextures Sites

 data validation name list

-Create the Data Validation Drop Down List
+Create Data Validation Drop Down List

 2. On the Excel Ribbon, click the Data tab